How Cold is Mount Everest ? - The Real Adventure

 Several factors contribute to the severe cold on Mount Everest:

-Time of Day and Year: The best time to climb Everest is during the spring (April to May), when temperatures are slightly milder.
-However, even during this period, climbers face icy conditions, especially at night.
+Time of Day and Year: The best time to climb Everest is during the spring, from April to May, when temperatures are milder.
+However, climbers are still in icy conditions, especially at night.

 Surviving the Cold on Mount Everest

-Oxygen Masks: Thin air at high altitudes makes breathing difficult, so climbers wear oxygen masks and tanks.
+• Oxygen Masks: The air is thin at high altitudes, making breathing problematic.
+Thus, climbers use oxygen masks and tanks.

-Sleeping Bags: These are rated for extreme cold, ensuring climbers stay warm even when temperatures drop below freezing.
+• Sleeping Bags: These are rated for extreme cold, keeping climbers warm even when temperatures drop below freezing.

 The Dangers of Not Being Prepared